dpplweb/dppl-content/_posts/christina/0410-01-01-law-and-government.md

 ### Law and Government ebooks

 This is a collection of ebooks on law, government and political theory.

 ### Lexis Library Express

-This database includes state, federal and landmark courtcases as well as state statutes.
+This database includes state, federal and landmark court cases as well as state statutes.
 It also includes law review articles and other sources for doing legal resarch.
 Legal sources only available at the library.

 ### Statistical Abstract of the United States